RyanLee-ljx/RyanLee-ljx.github.io/src/ML/gnn.md

 ## Code

-Here we design a code that can randomly produce several graph alongside their features.
+Here we write codes that can randomly produce several graph alongside their features.
 We use *networkx* to visualize.
 For better understand the calculation process, we preset the parameters to be identity matrix.

 ![input graph](https://github.com/RyanLee-ljx/RyanLee-ljx.github.io/blob/image/gnn/Figure_1.png?raw=true)